BrunodeBacchi/js-exercises/README.md

 In this countdown, whe have a count from 1 to 10, like the previously exercise, but in this case, we hide all numbers that are not even, showing only the ones that are evens.

 ## 8 - Date Hour
-This exercise take the `Date` element that take all the systens informations about the date.
+This exercise take the `Date` command that take all the systens informations about the date.
 Like hours, minutes, day, month and others.

 ## 9 - Factorial
 This exercise makes the factorial math count.